redhatstuart/Azure-Linux-Migration-Workshop/challenges/MSReady2018LV/challenge1-Intro_To_Azure_CLI.md

 ![Azure Credentials](../images/azcred2.png)

- * After logging in, your terminal windows will update with a JSON output of your subscription confirming the login has worked
+ * After logging in, your terminal window will update with the JSON output of your subscription confirming the login was successful
  * If you wish, you may use the ``az configure`` command to change your default output to <strong>3 - Table</strong> format